-Mr. Re is a nationally recognized trial and appellate attorney, having handled high-stakes technology cases in federal courts throughout the country for over thirty years.
+Mr. Re is a nationally recognized trial and appellate attorney, having tried numerous high-stakes technology cases in the federal courts throughout the country for well over thirty years.

 Mr. Re is also an experienced appellate advocate, often selected to argue appeals in cases handled by his colleagues and other law firms.
-He has argued dozens of appeals, the bulk of which were before the United States Court of Appeals of the Federal Circuit on behalf of both patent holders and accused infringers involving all kinds of technologies.
+He has argued dozens of appeals over the past thirty years, the bulk of which were before the United States Court of Appeals of the Federal Circuit on behalf of both patent holders and accused infringers involving all kinds of technologies.

-Mr. Re served as the President of the Federal Circuit Bar Association and as a member of the Federal Circuit’s Advisory Council from 2005 to 2014.
+Mr. Re served as the President of the American Intellectual Property Law Association and the Federal Circuit Bar Association.
+He also served on the Federal Circuit’s Advisory Council from 2005 to 2014.
 Mr. Re has also written and spoken extensively on patent law and federal practice and procedure.
-Since 1990, Mr. Re has been authoring appellate briefs on behalf of the American Intellectual Property Law Association as amicus curiae before the Supreme Court of the United States and various appellate courts.
-He is currently Second Vice President of that organization.
+Since 1990, Mr. Re has authored numerous appellate briefs on behalf of the American Intellectual Property Law Association as amicus curiae before the Supreme Court of the United States and various appellate courts.

 Before joining the firm in 1987, Mr. Re served as a law clerk to the Honorable Howard T. Markey, the first Chief Judge of the United States Court of Appeals for the Federal Circuit.
 He became a partner of the firm in 1990.

 Honorable Howard T. Markey, Chief Judge of the U.S. Court of Appeals for the Federal Circuit, 1985-1987